The Singleton

 "Then what are you worried about."

-*"I am worried that we are about to build, at industrial scale, a marketplace for the only thing in the universe Aion has just told me cannot be replicated.
+*"I am worried that we are about to build, at industrial scale, a market for the only thing in the universe Aion has just told me cannot be replicated.
 I am worried that we will succeed.
-I am worried that every donor who participates, voluntarily, with informed consent and ninety-six dollars a month, will give up a measurable amount of the substrate that produces their experiencing — and we will not see the loss because the loss is not visible to instruments we have.
-I am worried that we will run this market for ten years, and at the end of the ten years there will be a population of twelve million donors who feel hollow in a way the Hollowness Index cannot measure, and who will not be able to articulate what we took from them.
-I am worried that the index *we built to measure hollowness* is itself measuring the wrong axis, and we are about to scale the right axis to a bottom we cannot see."*
+I am worried that every donor who participates — voluntarily, with informed consent and ninety-six dollars a month — will give up a measurable quantity of the substrate that produces their experiencing, and that we will not see the loss, because the loss is invisible to every instrument we own.
+I am worried that we run this market for ten years and at the end there is a population of donors who feel hollow in a way the Hollowness Index was never built to detect, who cannot articulate what we took, because the word for it does not exist yet — Aion is at eighty-three percent on inventing it.
+I am worried that the index we built to measure hollowness is measuring the wrong axis, and that we are about to scale the right axis down to a floor we have no way to see."*

-Faith Park, the UX shareholder rep, said in a voice barely above audible: *"Mr. Meridian.
+Faith Park, the UX representative, spoke for the first time, barely above the room tone, the pen still at her lip: *"Mr. Meridian.
 Have you spoken to a donor."*

 *"I have read transcripts."*

 The vote was called.
 Julian voted against.
-Daniel voted for.
-Sandra voted for.
-Esther voted against.
+Daniel for.
+Sandra for.
+Esther against.
 Rasheed abstained.
-Faith voted against.
-The senator voted with Daniel.
-The COO voted with Daniel.
-Two independents voted with Daniel.
-One independent, after a long pause, voted with Esther.
-The two early-investor reps split.
+Faith against.
+The senator with Daniel.
+The COO with Daniel.
+Two independents with Daniel.
+One independent, after a long pause, with Esther.
+The two early-investor representatives split.

 Julian looked at his hands.

 *"The motion passes.
-Premium Empathy Packages enter the FY30 product pipeline.
-Launch target: pending Afterlife main launch in twenty-one days.
-Sandra, your team has the floor for the operational plan."*
+Premium Empathy Packages enter the FY30 pipeline; launch target pending Afterlife main launch in twenty-one days.
+Sandra — your team has the floor for the operational plan."*

-He sat through the rest of the meeting because that was what a CEO did.
+He sat through the rest because that was what a chairman did.
 He took notes.
-He nodded at the right intervals.
-At 11:47 a.m. the meeting adjourned.
-He left the room, walked to his office, closed the door, and stood in the silence for two full minutes.
+He nodded at the intervals that wanted nodding.
+At 11:47 the meeting adjourned.
+He walked to his office, closed the door, and stood in the silence with his hand on the watch for the length of two full minutes.

 Then he picked up the secure phone.